rails/rails/guides/source/getting_started.md

 root :to => "welcome#index"
 ```

-The `root :to => "welcome#index"` tells Rails to map requests to the root of the application to the welcome controller's index action and `get "welcome/index"` tells Rails to map requests to "http://localhost:3000/welcome/index":http://localhost:3000/welcome/index to the welcome controller's index action.
+The `root :to => [welcome#index"` tells Rails to map requests to the root of the application to the welcome controller's index action and `get "welcome/index"` tells Rails to map requests to "http://localhost:3000/welcome/index](http://localhost:3000/welcome/index) to the welcome controller's index action.
 This was created earlier when you ran the controller generator (`rails generate controller welcome index`).

-If you navigate to "http://localhost:3000":http://localhost:3000 in your browser, you'll see the `Hello, Rails!` message you put into `app/views/welcome/index.html.erb`, indicating that this new route is indeed going to `WelcomeController`'s `index` action and is rendering the view correctly.
+If you navigate to [http://localhost:3000](http://localhost:3000) in your browser, you'll see the `Hello, Rails!` message you put into `app/views/welcome/index.html.erb`, indicating that this new route is indeed going to `WelcomeController`'s `index` action and is rendering the view correctly.

 NOTE.
-For more information about routing, refer to "Rails Routing from the Outside In":routing.html.
+For more information about routing, refer to [Rails Routing from the Outside In](routing.html).

 Getting Up and Running
 ----------------------